 Antivirus:

-Under the Start Menu is the E-Trust / InoculateIT anti-virus program.
-Any time you bring a disk in from outside the university or download an application over the internet, you should run this program to ensure we remain virus free.
+Under the Start Menu is the Avira anti-virus program.
+Any time you bring in a disk or storage device from outside the University or download an application over the internet, you should run this program to ensure we remain virus free.

 A couple of other programs which you will find under "Applications" from the "Start Menu" are the "ws_ftp" program for transferring files between different systems and "putty" which is an ssh client which provides a secure login to unix systems with with similar functionality to telnet which is insecure and being phased out.